 - 2) Micrometer capable of measuring to 0.0001 in.
 (0.00254 mm) and accurate to within at least 0.001 in.
 (0.0254 mm).

 - 3) Polyvinyl chloride (PVC) Pipe Inspection Guide.

 The engineer may inspect the fabricated pipe at the manufacturing plant, intermediate distribution point, or project.
 The engineer shall have free access to the manufacturing plant or intermediate distribution point for inspection, and every facility shall be extended for this purpose.
 Any pipe, which has been previously rejected and included in a later lot, will be considered sufficient cause for rejection of the entire lot.

 The standard fabrication units will be designated on the qualified list for each manufacturer.
 All measurements shall be made using the applicable units when determining compliance with specification.

 The specified inside diameter, in accordance with applicable ASTM, should comply with the table below.
 Again, all measurements shall be made using the same units as to which the pipe was fabricated.

 Pipe that has been rejected at the origin shall be marked with a small, filled circle or orange paint on the inside of the barrel, in the downstream end.
 The pipe is subject to inspection and rejection at destination for any damage that may have occurred in handling.
 Pipe that is rejected at destination shall be marked in the same manner as pipe rejected at the origin.
 The inspector may choose to mark inspected pipe to prevent inspection of the same pipe more than once.
 However, the “MoDOT OK” stamp should not be used.

-A SiteManager sample record shall be created for each size of pipe in each shipment.
+Individual SiteManager sample records should be created for each size of pipe.

 Articles in "1028 Corrugated Polyvinyl Chloride Culvert Pipe"